coop152/obsidian-vaults/Year 3/Algorithms and Complexity (36111)/Strongly Connected Components.md

 ### Correctness
 Why does this work?
-After K1 is complete, the stack contains
+After K1 is complete, the stack (essentially) contains the DFS trees of every connected component in the graph.
+At the top of the stack will be the root of one of them, with all it's children below it in levels descending from the top.
+After each tree will be either the next tree, or the end of the stack.